skrapeai/examples/README.md

 ## Examples

 - [Modern HackerNews](./examples/modern-hackernews) - A modern UI implementation of HackerNews using the skrape.ai extract route to extract structured data.
+- [Wikipedia AI Assistant](./examples/wikipedia-ai) - A Streamlit-based chat interface that uses OpenAI's GPT model to answer questions based on Wikipedia content, using markdown route to convert Wikipedia HTML to markdown.

 ## Getting Started